Mixture Quantiles Estimated by Constrained Linear Regression: Parameter Estimation by Constrained Linear Regression

-Note that the $i$-th sample $y_i$ in ascending order is an asymptotically unbiased estimator of the $p_i$-quantile of the random variable with quantile function $G(p,\bm{\theta})$.
-There is no consensus on how to best define the sample quantiles \citep{Hosseini2016position}.
-With a finite sample size, we need to analyze bias introduced in the procedure.
-The sample set $\{y_n\}_{n=1}^N$ can be regarded as being generated by $G(\widehat{p}_n,\bm{\theta})$ where $\{\widehat{p}_n\}_{n=1}^N$ are i.i.d. samples from uniform distribution on $[0,1]$ in ascending order.
-Taylor's Theorem implies
+although other conventions for empirical quantiles exist.
+Note that the $i$-th order statistic $y_i$ is an asymptotically unbiased estimator of the $p_i$-quantile of the distribution with quantile function $G(p,\bm{\theta})$.
+There is no universal consensus on the best definition of sample quantiles \citep{Hosseini2016position}.